-- 6-11-1 A reference to "specific risks" in paragraph 6.27 of the Notice includes risks arising from establishing business relations and undertaking transactions according to instructions conveyed by customers over the internet, post, fax or telephone.
-A bank should note that applications and transactions undertaken across the internet may pose greater risks than other non-face-to-face business due to the following factors: - (a) the ease of unauthorised access to the facility, across time zones and location; - (b) the ease of making multiple fictitious applications without incurring extra cost or the risk of detection; - (c) the absence of physical documents; and - (d) the speed of electronic transactions, that may, taken together, aggravate the ML/TF risks.
+- 6-11-1 A reference to "specific risks" in paragraph 6.31 of the Notice includes risks arising from establishing business relations and undertaking transactions according to instructions conveyed by customers over the internet, post, fax or telephone.
+A direct life insurer should note that applications and transactions undertaken across the internet may pose greater risks than other non-face-to-face business due to the following factors: - (a) the ease of unauthorised access to the facility, across time zones and location; - (b) the ease of making multiple fictitious applications without incurring extra cost or the risk of detection; - (c) the absence of physical documents; and - (d) the speed of electronic transactions, that may, taken together, aggravate the ML/TF risks.

-- 6-11-2 The measures taken by a bank for verification of an identity in respect of nonface-to-face business relations with or transactions for the customer will depend on the nature and characteristics of the product or service provided and the customer's risk profile. - 6-11-3 Where verification of identity is performed without face-to-face contact (e.g. electronically), a bank should apply additional checks to manage the risk of impersonation.
-The additional checks may consist of robust anti-fraud checks that the bank routinely undertakes as part of its existing procedures, which may include - (a) telephone contact with the customer at a residential or business number that can be verified independently;
+- 6-11-2 The measures taken by a direct life insurer for verification of an identity in respect of non-face-to-face business relations with or transactions for the customer will depend on the nature and characteristics of the product or service provided and the customer's risk profile. - 6-11-3 Where verification of identity is performed without face-to-face contact (e.g. electronically), a direct life insurer should apply additional checks to manage the risk of impersonation.
+The additional checks may consist of robust anti-fraud checks that the direct life insurer routinely undertakes as part of its existing procedures, which may include - (a) telephone contact with the customer at a residential or business number that can be verified independently; - (b) confirmation of the customer's address through an exchange of correspondence or other appropriate method; - (c) subject to the customer's consent, telephone confirmation of the customer's employment status with his employer's human resource department at a listed business number of the employer; - (d) confirmation of the customer's salary details by requiring the presentation of recent bank statements, where applicable; - (e) provision of certified identification documents by lawyers or notaries public; or

-- (b) confirmation of the customer's address through an exchange of correspondence or other appropriate method; - (c) subject to the customer's consent, telephone confirmation of the customer's employment status with his employer's human resource department at a listed business number of the employer; - (d) confirmation of the customer's salary details by requiring the presentation of recent bank statements from another bank, where applicable; - (e) provision of certified identification documents by lawyers or notaries public; or - (f) requiring the customer to make an initial deposit into the account with the bank from funds held by the customer in an account with another bank in Singapore.
+(f) requiring the customer to make an initial premium payment using a cheque drawn on the customer's personal account with a bank in Singapore.

-6-12 Reliance by Acquiring Bank on Measures Already Performed
+6-12 Reliance by Acquiring Direct Life Insurer on Measures Already Performed

-- 6-12-1 When a bank acquires the business of another financial institution ("FI"), either in whole or in part, it is not necessary for the identity of all existing customers to be verified again, provided that the requirements of paragraph 6.30 of the Notice are met.
-A bank shall maintain proper records of its due diligence review performed on the acquired business. - 6-12-2 Notwithstanding the reliance on identification and verification that has already been performed, an acquiring bank is responsible for its obligations under the Notice. - 6-12-3 When a bank acquires the business of another FI, either in whole or in part, the bank is reminded that in addition to complying with paragraph 6.30 of the Notice, it is also required to comply with ongoing monitoring requirements set out in paragraphs 6.19 to 6.26 of the Notice.
+- 6-12-1 When a direct life insurer acquires the business of another financial institution ("FI"), either in whole or in part, it is not necessary for the identity of all existing customers to be verified again, provided that the requirements of paragraph 6.34 of the Notice are met.
+A direct life insurer shall maintain proper records of its due diligence review performed on the acquired business. - 6-12-2 Notwithstanding the reliance on identification and verification that has already been performed, an acquiring direct life insurer is responsible for its obligations under the Notice. - 6-12-3 When a direct life insurer acquires the business of another FI, either in whole or in part, the direct life insurer is reminded that in addition to complying with paragraph 6.34 of the Notice, it is also required to comply with ongoing monitoring requirements set out in paragraphs 6.23 to 6.30 of the Notice.